woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 #### Release to WPORG

--   Run `npm run release`.
+-   Run `$ npm run release`.
 This script clones a copy of the source code to your home folder, and outputs an `svn` command to push release up to WPORG.
 -   Push release to WPORG using `svn`.
     -   Run generated svn command to commit to WPORG svn repo.
         -   The command should look like this: `cd /Users/{YOU}/blocks-deployment/woo-gutenberg-products-block-svn && svn ci -m "Release 2.5.11, see readme.txt for changelog."`